Chronic Pain Can Be the Basis for Social Security Disability Benefits

 People who suffer from chronic pain sometimes have trouble convincing the Social Security Administration that their pain prevents them from working.
 However, it is possible to get Social Security disability benefits for pain.

-As I explain to my Florida disability clients who are plagued by chronic pain, presenting a case to the Social Security Administration that is based on pain requires a combination of two different types of evidence: objective evidence from medical records and reports, and subjective evidence from testimony about the severity of the pain.
+Florida disability claimants who are plagued by chronic pain should understand that presenting a case to the Social Security Administration based on pain requires a combination of two different types of evidence: objective evidence from medical records and reports, and subjective evidence from testimony about the severity of the pain.

 If your Social Security disability claim is based on chronic pain, then in addition to the objective medical evidence that it considers, the Social Security Administration is required by its own regulations to also look at the following matters: